 The prime rate in Canada changes mainly in response to the BoC’s interest rate policy.
-The BoC is responsible for the country’s monetary policy, meaning it manages the supply of money in the economy – and it does so by influencing the overnight rate.
+The BoC is responsible for the country’s monetary policy, meaning it manages the supply of money in the economy.
+It does so by influencing the overnight rate.

-If the BoC’s economic models indicate massive inflation is on the horizon, it will take action to increase the overnight rate to curb borrowing, resulting in a lower prime rate.
+First, consider inflation.
+If the BoC’s economic models indicate inflation is on the horizon, it will increase the overnight rate.
+This means a higher prime rate.

-If the BoC expects inflation to fall considerably, it will do the opposite by lowering the overnight rate to stimulate borrowing, which leads to a lower prime rate.
+If the BoC expects inflation to fall considerably, it will do the opposite.
+Lowering the overnight rate to stimulate borrowing leads to a lower prime rate.

-Though it's difficult to predict future prime rates, you can gain insight into the prevailing sentiment of the Big Six banks, which routinely publish prime rate forecasts.
+Although it's difficult to predict future prime rates, the Big Six banks routinely publish prime rate forecasts.
 Another great source is Bloomberg, which publishes the prime rate expectations of some of the top economists.

-Understanding how the prime rate works and its effect on loan interest rates can help you make informed decisions when you’re in the market for a mortgage or other loan product.
-If you are adamant about keeping your finances in good order, knowing the cost of debt is essential, and that means being aware of the prime rate.
+Understanding how the prime rate works and its effect on loan interest rates help you make informed borrowing decisions.
+Knowing the cost of debt is essential.
+That means being aware of the prime rate.

 Compare dozens of Canadian chequing accounts and find the one that best suits your needs.